2020 Alabama football schedule: Dates, times, opponents, results

+Alabama continues SEC play in Week 9, when the No. 2 Tide host Mississippi State on Saturday, Oct.
+31. Alabama has dominated the series by winning the last 12 meetings.

-Alabama picked up a Week 8 road win, beating Tennessee 48-17 on Saturday, Oct.
+A week ago, Alabama picked up a road win, beating Tennessee 48-17 on Saturday, Oct.
 24. The Crimson Tide continued to roll offensively, racking up 587 total yards.
 Quarterback Mac Jones was responsible for 387 of those through the air, though his only touchdown against the Volunteers came on the ground.
-Five of Alabama's six touchdowns this week were runs, including three scores from tailback Najee Harris.

-The Crimson Tide return home in Week 9, when they host Mississippi State on Saturday, Oct.
-31.

 Alabama entered the 2020 college football season in rare territory.
 The Crimson Tide finished 11-2 last season, the program's ninth consecutive year it won 11 or more games — a record in the AP poll era.
 But for the first time in College Football Playoff history, head coach Nick Saban's team was not among the top four teams after playing in the past four national championship games.